 On the other hand, breathable waders aren’t as durable as neoprene, but they’re lightweight and comfortable to wear.
 They don’t have as much insulation built into them but give you the option of adding your own if necessary.

-For the rest of this guide we’ll be going through the other different types of waders, whether you should go for insulated or uninsulated, and some of the features to look out for.
+For the rest of this guide we’ll be going through the other different types of waders, whether you should go for insulated or uninsulated, and some of the features to look out for when looking for the best breathable waders for duck hunting.

 What are generally called waders can be separated into three sub-categories, hip boots, waist waders, and chest waders.
 All of the waders in the above list are chest waders and so this guide will particularly focus on them.